Chronic Health Conditions and Addiction

 HIV or AIDS

 HIV is the virus that leads to AIDS.
 Although there have been great advances in suppressing the virus, having HIV requires chronic, intensive treatment and there is no cure.
-Learn how those with addiction have a higher rate of HIV infection and a lower rate of successful suppressive treatment and treatment of opportunistic infections.
+Learn how those with addiction have a higher rate of developing this health condition and a lower rate of successful suppressive treatment and treatment of opportunistic infections.

-Chronic pain is pain that lasts beyond the healing of an injury, continues for a period of several months or longer, or occurs frequently for months on end.
+Chronic pain is a chronic health condition that includes pain that lasts beyond the healing of an injury, continues for a period of several months or longer, or occurs frequently for months on end.
 Physicians often prescribe opiate-based medications for chronic pain, which can lead to drug addiction or alcoholism.
-Find-out how those with an active addiction to alcohol or drugs do not favorably respond to medical treatment for chronic pain.
+Find out how those with an active addiction to alcohol or drugs do not respond favorably to medical treatment for this chronic health condition.

 Alcoholism and Cirrhosis of the Liver

 Cirrhosis is permanent liver damage caused by scar tissue.
-The two major causes of cirrhosis are excessive consumption of alcohol and certain forms of viral hepatitis.
+The two major causes of cirrhosis are excessive consumption of alcohol and certain forms of viral hepatitis, linking health conditions and addiction.
 This section describes how alcohol and drug addiction and cirrhosis are related and offers suggestions for drug and alcohol abuse treatment for those with liver disease or cirrhosis.

 Hepatitis C is a chronic liver infection caused by a virus that scars the liver, causes inflammation and prevents proper liver function.
 Alcoholics and drug addicts have a higher rate of infection with hepatitis C and respond poorly to treatment.
-There are facilities that can treat both conditions simultaneously.
+There are facilities that can treat both your addiction and chronic health condition.

 Heart Disease and Stroke